 Kayaks are best on windless days, because they're easily affected wind, which can push a boat sometimes as fast as one can paddle.
 Watch out for big waves on the larger lakes on the chain, which can make your kayak feel a lot less stable.
 For this reason, kayaks are best near shore, in channels or on the smaller lakes of the chain.

 There are numerous types of kayaks, but beginners might want to try a "sit-on-top" kayak, rather than a "sit-inside" kayak.
 Sit-on-top kayaks are in general more stable, with the rider sitting on the deck of the boat with their legs and body exposed.
 Sit-inside kayaks have a compartment the paddler sits in with his or her legs down in the hull of the boat.
 To some beginners, sit-inside kayaks can feel claustrophobic, but both boats work fine for a leisurely stroll around the lake.

-No matter what type of kayak you use, you're sure to see the chain in a new light.
+Kayaking is one way you can be sure to see the chain in a new light.
 Soak in the flora, fauna, and beautiful scenery of the chain as you paddle the lakes and channels.